jpype-project/jpype/doc/userguide.rst

    plt.plot(d)
    plt.show()

-And behold a graph appears on the screen.
-Guess it knows how to deal with Java arrays.
-Ouch it looks like ever 4th element in the array is zero.
+A graph appears on the screen.
+Meaning that NumPy has not issue dealing with Java arrays.
+It looks like ever 4th element in the array is zero.
 It must be the PR the new guy put in.
 And off you go back to the wonderful world of Java back to the safety of curly braces and semicolons.